The Law Office of Matthew M. Williams, P.C.

 • Unfitness: Circumstances like substance abuse problems or abuse and neglect can establish unfitness.

-Suppose the non-custodial parent does not consent to giving up rights.
-In that case, the custodial parent filing the adoption petition will need to provide clear evidence for termination based on Illinois law.
+When the non-custodial parent does not consent to giving up rights, the custodial parent filing the adoption petition will need to provide clear evidence for termination based on Illinois law.

 The Adoption Hearing

-An adoption hearing will be scheduled once the petition is filed and the court is satisfied that the legal grounds have been met.
+Once the petition is filed and the Court is satisfied that the legal grounds have been met, an adoption hearing will be scheduled.
 During this hearing, the judge will review all submitted documentation and evidence.
-If everything is in order, the judge formally terminates the non-custodial parent's rights.
-Your spouse will retain all custodial rights while you gain the parent's legal status through the adoption.
+If everything is in order, the judge will formally terminate the non-custodial parent's rights.
+The child’s custodial biological parent will retain all custodial rights while the stepparent gains legal parental status through the adoption.

 The Final Steps for Adoption

-Once approved in court, the adoption decree is issued.
-This legally finalizes you as the child's adoptive parent.
-The last steps include obtaining a new birth certificate listing you and the birth parent as legal parents and changing the child's last name if desired.
+Once approved by the Court, the adoption decree is issued.
+This legally finalizes the stepparent as the child's adoptive parent.
+The last steps include obtaining a new birth certificate listing the stepparent and the birth parent as legal parents and changing the child's last name if desired.

-While stepparent adoption brings a major legal change, your whole family should also be prepared for potential emotional aspects.
+While stepparent adoption brings a major legal change, the entire family should also be prepared for potential emotional aspects.
 Counseling resources can help birth parents, stepparents, and children adjust to this new dynamic.

-With the proper preparation, stepparent adoption can bring beautiful permanency and stability to blended families under Illinois law.
-Reach out to a Batavia, IL family lawyer to get guidance on the process.
+With proper preparation, stepparent adoption can bring permanency and stability to blended families under Illinois law.
+Reach out to a Geneva, IL family lawyer to obtain necessary guidance on the process.
 We offer competitive rates and flexible payment plans.
-Call The Law Office of Matthew M. Williams, P.C. at 630-409-8184 for a private consultation.
+Contact The Law Office of Matthew M. Williams, P.C. at 630-409-8184 for a private consultation.

 Share this post: